 The image of April Booth (Lohan) dressed as a nun and holding a handgun resembles Zoe Lund in Able Ferrara's classic

 Computer-simulation showing the proposed U.S./Mexico-border-fence.
 During the introduction of "Escape from New York", there's an almost identical schematic showing Manhattan-Island-prison and its containment wall.
 Even details like the blinking triangles at key-points are recreated in Machete.
+Also, the scene of the weapons on the table is identical to a scene in "Escape from New York."

 The line "Forget what's legal and do what's right" is referenced by Sartana Rivera (Jessica Alba) in "Machete".